elasticio/splitter-component/README.md

 ### Re-assemble Messages

 Inverse of the split action: Given a stream of incoming messages a sum message is generated.
-Has 3 different behaviour variants:
+Has 3 different behaviour variants(options):
-* Only specify group size and no delay timer.
+* Use Group Size.
 A message is emitted once the group size is reached for the given group.
-Should less message then the given group size arrive, then the group is silently discarded.
+If arriving messages for a particular group are less than the defined group size then the group is silently discarded.
-* Only specify delay timer and no group size.
+* Use Timeout.
 All incomming messages count towards the delay timer.
 Once no more message is received in this time frame there will be a emitted message for each group.
-* Specify both group size and delay timer.
+* Use Group Size and Timeout: Specify both group size and delay timer.
 Groups that have reached their limit are emitted directly.
 Beyond that the action behaves as specifed in the line before.

 Supported:
 * Messages can be re-ordered in the flow